Phoenix Workers' Compensation Attorney

 Even if you are unsure whether you have a workers' compensation claim, you are wise to discuss your injury with a lawyer.

 At Crossman Law Offices, P.C., we charge no fee for discussing your potential case.
 We work hands-on to determine, within minutes, whether you have a case.
 We treat each client as if he or she is our only client, and we work to obtain the maximum compensation for your injury.
-When you are wondering if you have a case, contact our Arizona workers' compensation benefits attorneys for a FREE PHONE CONSULTATION.
+When you are wondering if you have a case, contact our Arizona workman's comp benefits attorneys for a FREE PHONE CONSULTATION.

 Whether your injury occurred on the job, because of the job, or the job aggravated, hastened or exacerbated a pre-existing condition, you may have a claim.
 If you are losing time from work and losing income because your symptoms have worsened, be sure to notify a supervisor.
 (Learn more about common work-related injuries.)

 Workers' compensation is a no-fault system in which blame is not a factor.
 Even if you are at fault, you may be entitled to work comp benefits if you were hurt on the job and can no longer work.
 You should talk to a workers' compensation lawyer if:

 - Your doctor says you have a work-related injury and you can't work, and yet you are not receiving checks

 - Your job was the cause of your injury or illness, even if it did not occur on the premises (e.g., truck driver)

 - The insurance company denies you doctor-prescribed treatment

 - If the insurance company prematurely stops or wrongly denied your claim

 - The Industrial Commission has miscalculated your lost wages due to the injury